kelseyhai/AnarchoTech-StudyTree/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 ### Renewing DHCP leases

+This process must be repeated for any/either machine that *does not* have an IP address.

 1. First, shutdown your virtual machines by exiting to your host and using `vagrant halt`.

 1. In the directory of the machine (eg. `ubuntu-xenial64`), use the VirtualBox commandline tool `vboxmanage` to list your DHCP servers: